 Vanguard Intermediate-Term Treasury Index Fund (VGIT)

-For those seeking safety over the higher risk of emerging markets, VGIT offers an excellent alternative.
-This fund invests in U.S. Treasury securities, specifically Treasury Notes and Bills that mature in less than 10 years.
-VGIT has an effective duration of 4.98 years and an effective maturity of 5.60 years.
-Its average credit rating is AAA, providing a high level of safety.
+If you want more safety than emerging markets give, consider VGIT.
+This Vanguard bond fund holds U.S. Treasury Notes and Bills that mature in less than 10 years.
+The effective duration for VGIT is 4.98 years, and its average maturity is 5.60 years.
+The average credit rating is AAA, so it is very safe.
+Because of this, the yield is a bit lower.
 The 30-day SEC yield is currently 4.23%.

 Vanguard Best Bond Fund